-Currently, about one-third of our over 129,000 inmates are housed in a Sensitive Needs Yard, which means California prisons have the largest protective-custody population in the nation.
-It also means new SNY gangs have emerged, while violence in prisons continues to be a challenge.
+In 2018, about one-third of our incarcerated population were housed in a Sensitive Needs Yard, which meant California prisons have one of the largest protective-custody population in the nation..
 This well-intended policy simply has not worked.

 No program shall segregate inmates based on prior SNY or GP housing status, and inmates are expected to participate in the recreation yard, job assignments, education/vocation assignments, inmate activity groups, religious services, and other programs and activities.

-When is this transition happening?
-As of May 2018, multiple facilities and health care programs have already converted to NonDesignated Programming Facilities status.
+In May 2018, multiple facilities and health care programs converted to Non-Designated Programming Facilities status.
 CDCR’s Level I and Level II housing facilities, as well as some higher-level facilities with primarily health care or mental health missions, will be slowly transitioned.
-All firehouses, Minimum-Support Facilities, and Camps will transition by October 2018.
+All Female Facilities, firehouses, Minimum-Support Facilities, and Camps will transitioned by the end of 2018.

-Can an inmate volunteer for transfer and placement at a higher security level because they do not want to house in an NDFP?
 Pursuant to state law, CDCR places inmates in the least-restrictive security level appropriate based on their individual case factors.
-Allowing inmates to transfer to more restrictive, highersecurity levels based solely on the inmate volunteering for such placement is not appropriate.
+Allowing inmates to transfer to more restrictive, higher security levels based solely on the inmate volunteering for such placement is not appropriate.